 Back to School with Arts Education

-As families and educators ready children to go back to school, the National Endowment for the Arts recognizes the important role of arts education in educating, engaging, and empowering youth.
-The NEA also understands that families and schools are dealing with uncertainties and the residual disruption from the previous year.
-Arts education can help to address these challenges by supporting the social and emotional learning needs of students, helping them to succeed both in and out of school.
+As families and educators ready children to go back to school, the National Endowment for the Arts recognizes the important role of arts education in educating, engaging, and empowering youth, while also supporting the social and emotional learning needs of students, helping them to succeed both in and out of school.

 "The arts can play a crucial role for students and educators, especially in addressing healing and trauma.
 Through research we know that participation in the arts can support the social and emotional learning needs of students, including teaching emotional regulation and compassion for others.
 They can also provide an outlet for students to process their emotions following trauma so they can begin the healing process and build resiliency." --from Nancy Daugherty's blog post "The Importance of Heading Back to School with Arts Education"

 See below for more information on the benefits of arts education on wellness, resources that can support the advancement arts education in communities across the country, and stories and interviews on the ways arts education can provide students with outlets for expression and growth, while also helping to close the opportunity gap and help students thrive.

 Arts Education and Student Wellness